williamyang98/DAB-Radio/README.md

 ## Documentation
 - Add as much comments to link specific pieces of code to parts of the standard that were heavily referenced.
 This includes the specific document number, the specific clause and specific table/chart used.

-# Inspirations
-- The welle.io open source radio has an excellent implementation of DAB radio.
-Their implementation is much more featureful and optimised than mine.
-Their repository can be found [here](https://github.com/albrechtl/welle.io).
-They also have a youtube video showcasing their wonderful software [here](https://www.youtube.com/watch?v=IJcgdmud-AI).

-- There is a large community of rtl-sdr projects which can be found at [rtl-sdr.com](https://www.rtl-sdr.com/tag/dab/).
-This link points to a webpage showcasing several open source community projects that aim to decode DAB signals.

-# Important sources
-- [ETSI](https://www.etsi.org/standards) the non-for-profit standardisation organisation for making all of the standards free to access and view.
-Without their detailed documentation and specifications it would not be possible to build a rtl-sdr DAB radio.
-- [Phil Karn](https://github.com/ka9q) for his Reed Solomon and Viterbi decoding algorithms which can be found [here](https://github.com/ka9q/libfec)
-- [tcbrindle](https://github.com/tcbrindle) for his C++ single header template library implementation of std::span which can be found [here](https://github.com/tcbrindle/span)
-- [reyoung/avx_mathfun](https://github.com/reyoung/avx_mathfun) for their AVX/AVX2 implementations of _mm512_cos_pd
-- [RJVB/sse_mathfun](https://github.com/RJVB/sse_mathfun) for their SSE2 implementations of _mm_cos_pd